I wish I could tell you – I mean REALLY help you understand – about manic bipolar.

-We all experience warning signs of a coming episode.
+We all experience warning signs of an oncoming episode.
 These can be subtle and vary for each individual.
-Common ones are becoming irritable and disrupted sleep patterns.
+Common ones are becoming irritable and having disrupted sleep patterns.
 These warning signs are called prodromes.

 It is at this stage that steps MUST be taken to maintain a level mood.
 I have a Wellness Plan and a Treatment Contract with my spouse.

 When we see the beginning warning signs of manic bipolar I see my psychiatrist to discuss medication adjustments and hand over my ATM and credit cards to my spouse.

 Also I avoid driving, focus on getting back into a healthy sleep schedule, abstain from alcohol, keep away from shops, and create a quiet and non-stimulating space.

 I like to pray and read scripture but this activity may vary depending on your own faith tradition.
 My emphasis is on maintaining a routine and making sure i don’t do anything without discussing it with my Wellness Team.

 My mantra at these times is constant reminders to myself of “Slow – Not GO!”

 Remember, those close to you may see the red flags of manic bipolar long before you will.
 Listen to them and avoid becoming defensive or taking things personally, as this hypersensitivity may also be a sign of oncoming mania.
 Your loved ones are only trying to help.

 Notice that to meet the definition of a manic episode, your bipolar symptoms must be expressed as bipolar behavior – real world actions that have adverse and measurable consequences